cobbweb/cobbweb.me/posts/twitter-bootstrap-2.0-released.post.markdown

 tags: twitter,bootstrap,frameworks,LESS
 #---#
 Bootstrap v2 has been released by Twitter and god it is sexy.
 I wasn't expecting a major release soo soon but it happen.
-Version 2 builds of the same principals as version, including my personal favourite [LESS CSS](ttp://lesscss.com/) - which I use on this site and many of my project.
+Version 2 builds off the same principles as version, including my personal favourite [LESS CSS](http://lesscss.org/) - which I use on this site and many of my project.
 #---more---#
 I will admit, that despite sexy aesthetics and features so good I had thought of them, it doesn't seem to promote